Clearview AI: Customer list

+U.S. federal immigration contracts

+In September 2025, Clearview signed a $10 million dollar contract in 2025, making it their largest American federal contract to date, the second being one signed in 2021 for $2.3 million for United States Immigration and Customs Enforcement (ICE) agents to use.
+The Department of Homeland Security claimed they will only use the app to identify child predators and to investigate assaults against law enforcement officers, and in 2026, at least eight people have been wrongfully arrested so far due to false positives from the app.
+They have also provided services to Customs and Border Protection (CBP).

 Legal challenges

 Clearview AI has had its business model challenged by several lawsuits in multiple jurisdictions.
 It responded by defending itself, settling in some cases, and exiting several markets.

 The company's claim of a First Amendment right to public information has been disputed by privacy lawyers such as Scott Skinner-Thompson and Margot Kaminski, highlighting the problems and precedents surrounding persistent surveillance and anonymity.
 Former New York City Police Commissioner and executive chairman of Teneo Risk Chief Bill Bratton challenged privacy concerns and recommended strict procedures for law enforcement usage in an op-ed in New York Daily News.

 United States

 After the release of The New York Times January 2020 article, lawsuits were filed by the states of Illinois, California, Virginia and New York, citing violations of privacy and safety laws.
 Most of the lawsuits were transferred to New York's Southern District.
 Two lawsuits were filed in state courts; in Vermont by the attorney general and in Illinois on behalf of the American Civil Liberties Union (ACLU), which cited a statute that forbids the corporate use of residents' faceprints without explicit consent.
 Clearview countered that an Illinois law does not apply to a company based in New York.

 In response to a class action lawsuit filed in Illinois for violating the Biometric Information Privacy Act (BIPA), in May 2020 Clearview stated that they instituted a policy to stop working with non-government entities and to remove any photos geolocated in Illinois.
 On May 28, 2020, ACLU and Edelson filed a new suit Clearview in Illinois using the BIPA.
 Clearview agreed to a settlement in June 2024, offering 23% of the company (valued at $52 million at the time) rather than a cash settlement, which was likely to bankrupt the company.

 In May 2022, Clearview agreed to settle the 2020 lawsuit from the ACLU.
 The settlement prohibited the sale of its facial recognition database to private individuals and businesses.

 In the Vermont case, Clearview AI invoked Section 230 immunity.
 The court denied the use of Section 230 immunity in this case because Vermont's claims were "based on the means by which Clearview acquired the photographs" rather than third party content.